Arbus, Sardinia: Transport and main roads

-When it comes to transportation facilities, although Arbus has got neither a train station, a port nor airport, it is well linked with the other adjacent towns through State and Provincial Roads (respectively SS and SP).
+When it comes to transportation facilities, although Arbus has neither a train station, a port nor airport, it is well linked with the other adjacent towns through State and Provincial Roads (respectively SS and SP).
 More specifically, SS126, that goes through the whole town, links it with Guspini, which is roughly 6 kilometres far, and, on the other side, with Fluminimaggiore, while SP4 links it with Gonnosfadaniga, letting Arbusians reach Villacidro, San Gavino Monreale (that can also be accessed through Guspini) and consequently Sanluri and the SS131, the most important Sardinian highway that leads to Cagliari, capital city of the Autonomous Region of Sardinia.

 Public transport

 Public means of transport available in Arbus are thoroughly operated by the Sardinian Regional Transportation Company (ARST) that offers to residents a variety of daily bus routes to the nearest towns as well as to the most important Sardinian cities such as Cagliari.
 Furthermore, during the summer, specific routes to touristically relevant locations in Arbus' coast are usually activated.
 Moreover, those students who, from Arbus, wish to reach their Senior High Schools based elsewhere, are usually provided with specific students' routes that are usually offered in accordance with the regional academic year schedule issued yearly.